Getting Access | Training | Signing into Aurora

 - To log in to Aurora INB:

-Using your UMnetID and Password, provided to you by IST (see IST Computer Accounts and Services website), follow these instructions: Logging In to INB.
+Using your UMnetID and Password, provided to you by IST (see IST Computer Accounts and Services website), follow the instructions available at How To...
+Documents, "General Navigation".

 Forgot your Password to Aurora INB?
 Please contact the IST Help & Solutions Centre at 204-474-8600.